 CitizenPath Helps You Avoid I-130 Denials

 Using CitizenPath to prepare Form I-130 ensures that USCIS will approve your petition.
 In fact, we guarantee it with a money-back guarantee.
-CitizenPath is a low-cost service designed by immigration attorneys to help you prepare Form I-130 and other USCIS forms.
-The online software ensures eligibility and confirms that all of the essential information is included on your visa petition.
+CitizenPath is an affordable service designed by immigration attorneys to help you prepare Form I-130 and other USCIS forms.
+The online service ensures eligibility and confirms that all of the essential information is included on your visa petition.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.

 Petitioners can get started for free.
 No payment is required until you’re finished and ready to print your petition and personalized filing instructions.

 What to Do After an I-130 Gets Denied